3rd Grade Math Review: Day 5

 Before learning the standard algorithm (fancy math-talk for "regular") for multiplication, students should learn to how multiplication works by breaking apart the product into multiple parts.
 Watch this video for an explanation.

-With that under your belt, try to solve this problems from a released STAAR test.
+With that under your belt, try to solve this problem from a released STAAR test.

 Division should be first seen as an operation used to make equal shares or equal groups.
 Watch the video below for some examples.